-What are examples of higher resistances and lower movement velocities?
+What are the examples of higher resistances and lower movement velocities?

 Examples are pushing a bobsled or shot put.

-Now that you know the different power training efforts and power training zones, the next step is to add the appropriate power training exercises, because, for the different efforts, not all exercises are created equal.
+Now that you know the different power training efforts and power training zones or power training percentage of the 1 RM, the next step is to add the appropriate power training exercises, because, for the different efforts, not all exercises are created equal.